 The project site defers to the development standards of the General Plan, and Planned Development "P" zoning designation.
 The "P" zoning designation is detailed in Cupertino Municipal Code Chapter 19:80 Planned Development Zones.
 The "P" zoning designation is intended to provide a means of guiding land development or redevelopment of the City that is uniquely suited for planned coordination of land uses and land development.
-While in the Planned Development zoning district, development has to adhere to Multifamily (R3) zoning regulations, as an alternative, applicants can, in conjunction with a rezoning application, apply for a discretionary review of the project and propose alternative standards unique to the site.
+While in the Planned Development zoning district, development has to adhere to Multifamily (R3) zoning regulations, as an alternative, applicants can apply for a discretionary review of the project and propose alternative standards unique to the site.
 Once established, the development standards approved as part of the definitive plan for the project become the zoning requirements for the site.
+The applicant has proposed the alternative standards for the project as indicated below: